doc4d/docs/docs/WritePro/writepro.md

 ![](../assets/en/WritePro/tablewizard-interface.png)

-From this interface you can select a template or table in the first drop-down list and a theme in the second one.
+From this interface, you can select a template or a table from the first drop-down list and a theme from the second.

 ##### In Columns:

 ![](../assets/en/WritePro/columns-list.PNG)

 Depending on your selection of a template or a table, you can view the list of fields stored in the template ( Blob and object types are automatically excluded).
-You can then choose which columns to display in the table by checking the box in front of the field name and order them by moving and arranging the fields list.
+You can then select columns to display in the table by checking the box in front of the field name and order them by moving and arranging the fields list.

 ##### In Rows:

 ![](../assets/en/WritePro/rows.PNG)

-From the Table Wizard, you also can define the number of header rows and extra rows (0 to 5 each), set break rows above or below the data row, and choose to show/hide carry-over rows.
+In the Table Wizard, you also can define the number of header rows and extra rows (0 to 5 each), set break rows above or below the data row, and choose to show/hide carry-over rows.

 ##### In Display: